-R3 A research degree programme extends over at least two years of full-time or four years part-time study and incorporates a substantial research component resulting in the submission of a thesis for examination at doctoral level.

-Off-campus Study

-- R3.11 A student may be permitted to spend part of their programme in 'off-campus study' under conditions prescribed by the Faculty and the Academic Regulations.
-Such conditions must ensure that: - a) prior permission is obtained by the student from the responsible authority within the Faculty and that a plan for monitoring the off-campus study is agreed with the student by the responsible authority before any period of off-campus study is undertaken; - b) that the conditions set by the Faculty ensure that the regulatory requirements of the College regarding attendance and programme of study are met; - c) that regular contact with the supervisors is maintained; - d) that, where the period of off-campus study exceeds three months, arrangements are made through the supervisors for reports on the student's progress to be made at regular (at least six-weekly) intervals; - e) that the student must centre their academic activities on the Faculty of registration for a period of at least six months, of which defined periods of attendance must be at the beginning of the period of registration and immediately before the submission of the thesis and any other times specified by the Faculty.
-The Appendix on Split-site, Public Research Institutions and Industrial Research Laboratories (R4) may also apply.
+- R3.1 In addition to a research component resulting in the submission of a thesis at doctoral level: - a) a professional doctorate programme shall include elements of a practical/work-related/professional nature and formally taught elements appropriate to support the academic objectives of the degree programme. - b) a Master in Philosophical Studies (MPhilStud) degree programme shall provide a student with advanced knowledge of three areas of the relevant discipline, including sustained research on a single topic (presented in the form of a thesis), and provide progressive research training which is an adequate foundation for doctoral study. - R3.2 Except as provided for under Appendix R4 and Off-Campus study (below), students will centre their academic activities on the College and attend at such times as the College or Faculty might require. - Off-campus Study: Short term off-campus study for fieldwork or research visit. - R3.3 A student may be permitted to spend part of their programme in 'off-campus study' under conditions prescribed by the Faculty of registration and within the framework of the Academic Regulations.
+Such conditions must ensure that: - a) prior permission is obtained by the student from the responsible authority within the Faculty and that a plan for monitoring the off-campus study is agreed with the student by the responsible authority before any period of off- campus study is undertaken; - b) that the conditions set by the Faculty ensure that the regulatory requirements of the College regarding attendance and programme of study are met; - c) that regular contact with the supervisors is maintained; - d) that, where the period of off-campus study exceeds three months, arrangements are made through the supervisors for reports on the student's progress to be made at regular (at least six-weekly) intervals; - e) awareness that the Regulation Appendix R4 may also apply. - R3.4 Students not based in the UK for the duration of their programme must ensure that: - a) prior to enrolment permission is obtained by the student from the responsible authority within the Faculty; - b) a plan for monitoring the study progress is agreed with the student by the responsible authority by the first formal progress report sign off;